Taiwo-Rachael/HNG/README.md

 # HNG TASKS REPOSITORY
-This repository contains the tasks I have undertaken in the course of my internship at HNG Tech so far.
+This repository contains some of the tasks I undertook in the course of my internship at HNG Tech.
 Notebooks for three (3) projects can be found here.

 # EXPLORATORY ANALYSIS OF THE IRIS DATASET
 The first project showcases an exploratory data analysis of the Iris dataset, carried out using Python.
 Some interesting insights were drawn from 3 species of Iris flowers, the Iris Setosa, Virginica and Versicolor.